era-towers/static-content/files/modules-1.0.0/readme.txt

 - Most skill and spell filters will now wait for 3 characters before performing the search.

-- Spell list fiter now allows using + to separate different conditions that must all be met, and | to separate alternative filters.
+- Spell list filter now allows using + to separate different conditions that must all be met, and | to separate alternative filters.

 - Added option to filter beginning of spell name, using the caret ^ as separator.

-- The injury recovery dialog now includes a field to indicate additioinal modifications to the recovery roll.
+- The injury recovery dialog now includes a field to indicate additional modifications to the recovery roll.

 - The injury recovery dialog is now also available from the character recovery dialog.